 Over-and-unders have single, selective triggers and turn-off ejectors.
 Stocks are generally about 14in, with drops at comb and heel of 1¾in and 2¾in at comb and heel respectively on newer guns.

-There’s a lot of variance in this.
-But you could expect to pay around £300 for a second-hand 12-bore over-and-under in decent condition.
+You’ll notice some big price differences.
+But expect to pay around £300 for a second-hand 12-bore Baikal over-and-under in decent condition.

 For a new gun you would pay £186 for a single barrel, £562 for a side-by-side, £617 for an over-and-under and £674 for a semi-auto.